williamyang1991/DualStyleGAN/README.md

 By default, the code will load `instyle_code.npy`, `exstyle_code.npy` and `generator.pt` in `./checkpoint/DATASET_NAME/`.
 Use `--instyle_path`, `--exstyle_path`, `--ckpt` to specify other saved style codes or models.
 Take the cartoon dataset for example, run:
 > python refine_exstyle.py --lr_color 0.1 --lr_structure 0.005 --ckpt ./chekpoint/cartoon/generator-001400.pt cartoon

-The refined extrinsic style codes are saved in `./checkpoint/DATASET_NAME/refined_exstyle_code.npy`.

-**Remarks**: lr_color and lr_structure are suggested to be tuned to better fit the example styles.
+The refined extrinsic style codes are saved in `./checkpoint/DATASET_NAME/refined_exstyle_code.npy`. `lr_color` and `lr_structure` are suggested to be tuned to better fit the example styles.

 **Training sampling network.** Train a sampling network to map unit Gaussian noises to the distribution of extrinsic style codes:
 ```python